 - the quality of the land and if any immovable property is on the plot.

-Necessary documents to register a property in Russia
+Legislation related to buying a property in Russia

 In order to register a property in Russia, the following documents must be presented:

 an application form signed by seller and buyer;